Gavin Sheets Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.48 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- The Tigers rank 20th in baseball in home runs given up (68 total, 1.3 per game).
+- The Tigers rank 19th in baseball in home runs allowed (68 total, 1.2 per game).

+- The Tigers are sending Lorenzen (2-2) out to make his ninth start of the season.
+He is 2-2 with a 3.50 ERA and 35 strikeouts through 46 1/3 innings pitched.

+- In his last time out on Saturday, the righty tossed 6 2/3 innings against the Chicago White Sox, allowing no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.